15 Things To Do at The Bund (You’re Probably Missing Half)— lived here 1 year

 Chongqing Gaolaojiu Hot Pot is excellent and overall a fun experience.
 You can order noodles as well, and they will perform a ‘noodle show’ where the waiter will throw around the noodles!
 It’s a bit touristy, but why not?
 It’s fun!

-14. Drinks at a rooftop bar
+14. Drinks at a Rooftop Bar

 There are tons of rooftop bars open in Shanghai at night around the Bund area.
 My favorite is this place called Flair – it’s on the 58th floor and you feel like you’re floating above the city.
 Yeah, it’s expensive, but where else can you sip a cocktail while looking down at one of the world’s most famous skylines?